 In California, there is a difference in crimes for having drugs for personal use and having drugs with the intent to sell them.
 Under 11350 of the Health and Safety Code, it is illegal to possess a controlled substance such as cocaine, crack cocaine, heroin, ecstasy, meth, prescription painkillers without an authorized prescription, and others.
 And under 11351 of the Health and Safety Code, it is a felony offense if you are found guilty of possessing illegal drugs for the purpose of selling.
 What kind of punishment a drug crime might merit depends greatly on the circumstances.
 Sometimes these crimes are misdemeanors, which involve less serious punishment, and some are felonies that can have many years of jail time.
 There are many factors involved in what degree of crime you might be charged with and possibly convicted of.

 There are about one thousand people arrested for drug related crimes in Huntington Beach each year—for everything from marijuana possession to more serious drug trafficking and selling charges.
 Although the recreational and medicinal use of marijuana is now legal in California, there are limitations regarding the quantity one can possess at a given time.

 If you find yourself accused of a drug crime, the Huntington Beach drug crimes attorney at the Johnson Criminal Law Group can help you understand the particular circumstances of your case and how best to defend or negotiate your case to get the best outcome.
-For a free initial consultation, call (949) 622-5522 or send a message.
+For an initial consultation, call (949) 622-5522 or send a message.